evennia/evennia/evennia/contrib/game_systems/containers/README.md

 ### `at_pre_get_from` and `at_pre_put_in` methods

 These two methods on `ContainerObject` are called as extra checks when attempting to either get an object from, or put an object in, a container.
-The contrib's `Container.at_pre_get_from` doesn't do any additional validation by default, while `ContainerObject.at_pre_put_in` does a simple capacity check.
+The contrib's `ContainerObject.at_pre_get_from` doesn't do any additional validation by default, while `ContainerObject.at_pre_put_in` does a simple capacity check.

 You can override these methods on your own child class to do any additional capacity or access checks.